URMA 2019 will be held at the University of Houston from July 23-26.

-- The 3-day conference includes sessions on the public perception of science, pitching to the media, preparing for the big announcement (internal/external communications), storytelling, podcasting and engaging faculty in science outreach.
+- The three-day conference includes sessions on the public perception of science, pitching to the media, storytelling, podcasting, and engaging faculty in science outreach.
+View the speakers below.

 Four-Day Conference, July 23-26, including NASA trip: $300

-- The 4-day option includes an excursion aimed at visiting an institution charged with making research exciting for the public.
+- The four-day option includes all of the above plus an excursion to an institution charged with making research exciting for the public.
 This option also provides extra time to get to know and learn from your URMA colleagues.

 - Our pre-conference trip is tentatively scheduled to NASA Johnson Space Center during the historic 50th anniversary of the lunar landing.
-While an exciting time to be at NASA, it will be a very busy time for the public relations and events teams there.
+While an exciting time to be at NASA, it will be very busy for their public relations and events teams.
 They are working with us on a tentative plan for a visit.
-If plans fall through, we will organized a pre-conference trip to one or more of the other fabulous institutions in the Houston area.
+If plans fall through, we will visit another of the research institutions in the Houston area.